Skip to main content

 Golden Pacific Powerlink will be reviewed under the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
 These laws require state and federal agencies to study the potential environmental effects of the project, consider reasonable alternatives, and identify measures to reduce impacts where feasible.

-CEQA and NEPA focus on understanding and disclosing potential impacts so decision‑makers and the public are informed before approvals are made.
+CEQA and NEPA focus on understanding and disclosing potential impacts so decision-makers and the public are informed of those impacts and potential mitigation needs before approvals are granted.
 The process includes opportunities for public input and review, but it does not predetermine the final project design or guarantee that all impacts can be avoided.

 No construction can begin unless the required environmental reviews are completed and the appropriate agencies approve the project.

 This website provides project updates, documents, and opportunities to participate.
-Visitors can review materials, watch recordings of open houses, and submit questions or comments to the project team.
+Visitors can review open house materials and submit questions or comments to the project team.

 Additional engagement opportunities will continue throughout planning and environmental review.
 The project team will be available to answer questions at each stage.